Atlas-OS/docs/docs/install-faq/ame-wizard-errors/atlas-playbook-stuck.md

 1. Make sure that your hardware is stable.
 If you have overclocks, try turning them off.

-1. Remember that only the latest version of the Atlas Playbook is supported.
+1. Make sure you're using the latest version of the Atlas Playbook.

 ## :material-checkbox-marked-outline: Fixes

+Try following these in order.
+If one doesn't solve your problem, move to the next.

 ### Restarting and re-applying the Playbook